An Evans function for the linearised 2D Euler equations using Hill's determinant: Introduction

 { Our periodic Evans function for a class is a particular example of a periodic Evans function associated with Bloch-wave eigenvalue problems of PDEs in 1+1 dimensions.
 There are many other specific examples of such Evans functions constructed in the last 15 years or so, for various PDEs of note, including the Kuramoto-Sivashinsky equation \cite{BNRZ12}, the Kawahara equation \cite{TDK2018}, the sine and Klein-Gordon equations \cite{CM20,JMMP13,JMMP14}, as well as linear and nonlinear Schr\"odinger equations \cite{BR05,CM20b,GH07,JLM13,LBJM19} to name a few.
 For a description of periodic Evans functions along the lines of \cite{Gar93}, as well as for additional applications of the Evans function to periodic problems, see \cite{KP13} and the references therein.

-Our Evans function differs from the aforementioned references in that, rather than linearising around a periodic solution to a 1+1 dimensional travelling wave and considering arbitrary longitudinal perturbations, our `eigenvalue problem' (\cref{eq:hillgen,eq:bound}) comes from the reduction of a 2+1 dimensional dispersion relation that is considering periodic perturbations in both directions.
+Our Evans function differs from the aforementioned references in that, rather than linearising around a periodic solution to a 1+1 dimensional travelling wave and considering arbitrary longitudinal perturbations, our eigenvalue problem, see Proposition~\ref{prop:Hill}, comes from the reduction of a 2+1 dimensional dispersion relation that is considering periodic perturbations in both directions.
 After separation of variables the temporal spectral parameter $\lambda$ (or $c$) is now a parameter within the potential of the Hill's equation, and what would typically be a range of Floquet exponents is reduced to a single Bloch mode, as it would be in the 1+1 dimensional case of periodic perturbations, but now the `eigenvalue' parameter (what we call $\mu = d^2$), is a function of the Fourier mode of the periodic perturbation in the transverse direction.
-The upshot is that we can construct an Evans function for a 2+1 dimensional problem by multiplying together the Evans functions for the relevant classes.
+The upshot is that we can construct an Evans function for a 2+1 dimensional problem by multiplying together the Evans functions for the relevant classes, with Li's theorem \cite{Li00} ensuring that the relevant product is finite.
 The lack of continuity in the Floquet exponents considered means that we cannot exploit the analyticity of the periodic Evans function near the origin for a stability index, as in \cite{BJK2011,BJK2014,BR05,JMMP13,JMMP14}.
 Instead we employ the Floquet-Fourier-Hill method of \cite{DK06} (and \cite{MW66}) in order to relate the Hill discriminant to the parameters in our original equation.

 Evans functions for systems with more than one independent spatial variable are not common.
 To the best of our knowledge they have only been determined numerically twice: first, to examine the stability (or lack thereof) in large amplitude planar Navier-Stokes shocks \cite{HLZ17} and then in the case of planar viscous strong detonation waves \cite{BHLL18}.
 The first proofs of instability for the equilibria considered here were given in \cite{DMW16} and \cite{LV19,DLMVW19}, but the Evans function was not used in this approach.
 Here we use an Evans function for this $2+1$ dimensional problem to give a precise count of all unstable eigenvalues, including complex eigenvalues.
 Extensions to non-planar domains \cite{DW16} and to $3+1$ dimensions \cite{DW19b,DMW19} have not been considered in the framework of Evans functions, and we hope to return to these problems in the future. }